"I Do My Best To Ignore It": Selena Gomez On Navigating Unrealistic Beauty Standards

-When Selena Gomez announced that she was launching a beauty brand in February 2020, it came at the end of a decade that had seen countless celebrities launch beauty brands.
-But with Rare Beauty, Gomez achieved something many others had failed to do: authentically merge an altruistic mission with a successful beauty brand, and products that actually perform.
+When Selena Gomez announced that she was launching a beauty brand in February 2020, it came at the end of a decade that had seen countless celebrities do the same.
+But with Rare Beauty, Gomez achieved something many others had failed to do: authentically merge an altruistic mission with products that actually perform.

+Rare Beauty is universally beloved, as proven by the more than 400K overwhelmingly positive videos dedicated to the brand's products on TikTok, which have amassed billions of views.
+And as the brand's popularity has soared, so has its dedication to starting conversations about mental health.

 AdvertisementADVERTISEMENT

-Rare Beauty products are universally beloved, as proven by the more than 400K overwhelmingly positive videos dedicated to the brand's products on TikTok, which have amassed 11.7 billion views at the time of writing.
-But as the brand's popularity has soared, so has its dedication to starting conversations about mental health.

-Conversations about mental health are sewn into the DNA of Rare Beauty, and that’s because of the passion Gomez herself has for the mission.
-When launching the brand, she simultaneously launched the Rare Impact Fund, an initiative that aims to make mental health services and education more accessible to young people around the world.
+It's sewn into the DNA of Rare Beauty and that’s because of the passion Gomez herself has for the mission.
+When launching the brand, she simultaneously unveiled the Rare Impact Fund, an initiative that aims to make mental health services and education more accessible to young people around the world.

 “